sara-sabr/ITStrategy/_posts/en/2019-12-20-why-we-are-promoting-risks.md

 ## Recommendations

-To remediate the above problems, I propose the following:
+To remediate the above problems, we propose the following:

 1. Promote smaller IT investments over large ones as a means to reduce risk impact to the organization;
 2. Treat every project as a hypothesis, one that must be validated by end users as fast as possible, which will invariably require course corrections;